sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/Flowey.md

 "They called themselves Chara Dreemurr," said a small voice at the edge of the gathering.

-Flowey had borrowed their way in through a gap in the tiled floor, bit did not seem his cheery/creepy self.
+Flowey had borrowed their way in through a gap in the tiled floor, but did not seem his cheery/creepy self.
 In fact the golden flower looked quite glum, his eyes dim and shadowed.

 "Chara Dreemurr is dead," Asgore stated bluntly.